 Advice and Feedback hours: Thursday 1000-1200 in 41 Lewisham Way, First Floor (Ring buzzer).

 Areas of supervision

-Sahil is interested in supervising doctoral researchers working in political economy, financialisation, or neoliberal governance.
-Specifically, he is interested in supervising projects related to: monetary governance; public sector reform, managerialism, historicist political economy.
+Sahil is interested in supervising doctoral researchers working in the political economy, financialisation, or neoliberal governance.
+Specifically, he is interested in supervising projects related to monetary governance; public sector reform, managerialism, historicist political economy.

 Patient capital in the age of financialized managerialism